-A channel strategy is a plan for guiding decisions about a product's distribution channel -- the chain of intermediaries that it passes from its creation through to delivery to the end user.
+A channel strategy is a vendor's plan for moving a product or a service through the chain of commerce to the end customer.

 In the business-to-business (B2B) world, a channel strategy aims to provide the best way to expose a company's products or services to potential customers.

 A company with a simple product that is easy for a customer to install and requires little support may focus on web sales or retail sales via brick-and-mortar stores as its channel strategy.
 On the other hand, a company with a complex product that requires expertise to properly implement and calls for a high level of support to ensure a positive customer experience may turn to value-added resellers (VARs) or systems integrators (SIs) as its channel strategy.Content Continues Below

 In a broader context, a channel strategy may be a component of a business's go-to-market strategy.
 The go-to-market approach typically defines a business's target market, determines the buyer (IT manager vs. C-level executive, for example), outlines the product's value proposition and sets forth the channel strategy.